A Founder's Guide to 15 Active Biotech VCs

 Image of Obvious Ventures- Top VCs in Biotechnology

-• Investment stages: Seed, early-stage, late-stage, and private equity
+• Investment stages: Seed, early and late-stage venture, and private equity

-• Geographical presence: San Francisco, CA
+• Geographical presence: San Francisco, California

 • Founded: 2014

-• Portfolio size: Over 170 investments
+• Portfolio size: The firm has made over 170 investments with 17 exits.

 You can refer to their website here.